 If your construction site has openings, wasps may hang around your ceiling, eaves, or even build nests there.
 The most common wasps in McAllen include:

-- Yellow jackets: With thin waists, black or brown coloring, and yellow markings, yellow jackets make their nests in open cavities within the ground or trees.
+- Yellow jackets: With thin waists, black or brown coloring, and yellow markings, yellow jackets make their nests in holes in the ground or in trees.

-- Paper wasps: While occasionally mistaken for yellow jackets, paper wasps don't have the same yellow markings and can be identified by the paper-like nests they make.
+- Paper wasps: Often mistaken for yellow jackets, paper wasps don't have yellow markings and can be identified by the paper-like nests they make.

-- Mud daubers: Usually yellow and black, mud daubers create unique nests that can look like organ pipes at first glance
+- Mud daubers: Yellow and black, mud daubers create unique nests that can look like organ pipes at first glance

 Regardless of the type, many wasps can be aggressive if you get too close to their nest – and will try to make your construction site into their home if you let them.

 Spiders won't be interested in your dumpsters or garbage, but if other pests are hanging around, spiders will eventually follow.
 If your construction site has dark corners or crevices to hide in, that's where spiders will likely be.
 Most spiders in McAllen will be harmless, with the exception of black widows and brown recluse spiders.

 From pavement ants to odorous house ants, these pests will go anywhere that moisture and food are.
 Ants may just be a nuisance, but you don't want them to set up a colony at your construction site before it's even finished.
 Since ants are incredibly hard to get rid of once their colony is established, it could take professional help to get rid of ants at your work site.

 For both indoor and outdoor construction sites, flies will hang around dumpsters or other areas with rotting food – especially fruit flies.
 Although their lifespan is short, flies can spread bacteria to you or your employees.